Reduce Risk and Save Resources With Data-Driven Collections Prioritization

 To illustrate the difference between a traditional collections prioritization method and a risked-based method, imagine your team is focused on recovering the above-mentioned $10,000 debt, while unbeknownst to them, the account holder for the $5,000 debt is at high risk of going out of business.
 If the team was able to receive alerts notifying them when customers’ commercial credit scores suddenly change and signaling when one of them is at risk for bankruptcy or insolvency, they could quickly pivot their efforts.
 In this particular case, it would make more sense to move the $5,000 account to the top of the list and attempt to collect before the business goes into further financial distress.

-There are companies that provide personalized analytics solutions specifically for collections prioritization.
+There are companies that provide personalized analytics solutions and software specifically for collections prioritization.
 Dun & Bradstreet’s Collection Prioritization Index helps companies predict recovery rates for the most severely delinquent accounts to prioritize collections using a variety of data inputs.
 An analytics model like this analyzes the stability of your customers’ businesses, past payment histories, credit scores, and other attributes to predict how likely they are to pay and when.
+In addition, Receivables Intelligence from D&B Finance Analytics is a software platform that combines invoicing, collections, payments, and cash management into a powerful automation engine.

 Regardless of the types of collections methods you use, when it comes to prioritization, taking a data-driven, risk-based approach will help you better predict write-off levels which in turn, will save your company precious time, money, and resources.